-The Family Law Act requires that, in most cases, before a person makes an application to the court for a parenting order, they must attend family dispute resolution.
+The Family Law Act requires that, in most cases, before a person applies to the court for a parenting order, they must attend family dispute resolution.
 The Legal Services Commission provides one type of family dispute resolution where the parties may be legally assisted.
 This is known as Family Law Conferencing.

-A Family Law Conference at the FDR Unit is a safe, cooperative, confidential and independent dispute resolution process which assists families reach arrangements about children or property following the end of a relationship through the assistance of an accredited Family Dispute Resolution Practitioner (called a ‘Chairperson’).
+A Family Law Conference at the FDR Unit is a safe, cooperative, confidential and independent dispute resolution process that helps families reach agreement about children or property following the end of a relationship through the assistance of an accredited Family Dispute Resolution Practitioner (called a ‘Chairperson’).
 Chairpersons are neutral, highly trained, experienced and have a background in family law.

 Family Law Conferences at the FDR Unit deal with disputes relating to both parenting issues and property settlement following separation.